pan93412/nx/docs/shared/generators/generator-options.md

 #### `oneOf`

-Match only one of the condition properties.
+Only accepts that value that matches either of the condition properties.
 Example:

 ```json
 {